-- Pass the doctoral qualifying exam that tests basic knowledge of undergraduate physics. - Complete the following core graduate physics courses or their subject examinations, and the following core of astronomy courses, with a grade-point average of 3.375 or higher.
+- Pass the doctoral qualifying exam that tests basic knowledge of undergraduate physics with a grade of A before the end of the student's first semester of the second year.
+A maximum of three attempts is allowed on this exam. - 2.
+Complete the following core graduate physics courses or their subject examinations, and the following core of astronomy courses, with a grade-point average of 3.375 or higher.
 Physics